jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 I'm happy I did Murph again this year.
 3min faster than last year and I tried to "carb load" before it, kind of worked out well.

 I would say there are a lot untested things this year all in all which is fine, perhaps some nice improvements are coming around the corner in 2026 😉.
 I'm very happy with my snatch 1RM of 80kg (in fact, just now in the end of the year, a few days before publishing this post I did 80kg squat snatch again and failed 85kg 3 times) which is awesome.
-But what I like even more about it is how frequently and a "good day" I can roll up and get the weight up to 70-75kg.
+But what I like even more about it is how frequently and on a "good day" I can pull up at the gym and get the snatch weight up to 70-75kg.
 I like that consistency.
 Basically close to BW snatch on most days, which is really nice (my current bodyweight at the end of December is 78kg).
 A similiar thing I enjoy when it comes to bar muscle ups.
 I can comfortably do 40-50-60 in a workout and I like that for volume.
 My current record for BMU volume is 70 in one workout in 14 rounds of modified "Mindy" (5 BMU, 5 push ups, 10 air squats) and did that in 20 something minutes, which was fine.

 Some stats as of December 2025: